 Separate Location (DSC) – Students will be taking exams in their individual remote setting, not at the DSC, until further notice.

 Short Break(s) – Students with this accommodation may need to step away from their computer while testing.
 They understand that the clock will not stop.
 It is important for proctors to be notified of the student’s accommodation so as to prevent complications when a student leaves the testing environment for a disability related reason.
 Further, please ensure that the proctoring system being used will not kick the student out of the exam for leaving the testing environment.
-Visit our Online Teaching Resources for Instructors page for more information.
+Visit our Resources for Instructors page for more information.